dapplets/dapplet-docs/docs/ex05-wallet.md

 },
 ```

-These states appear after successfully wallets' connections, so `wallet`s have `authMetod` value.
+These states appear after successful wallet connections, so `wallet`s have `authMetod` value.

-Also we can reject any transaction.
+We can also reject any transaction.
 So we need the `REJECTED` state.

 ```typescript
 REJECTED: {